Quick guide on coffee roasting

 Learning to roast coffee

-If you have ever proposed to make the step from barista to coffee roaster, the first thing you should know is that you do not need great equipment: to learn to roast you start by learning to taste, to identify aromas, flavors, types of acidity and body, bean and roasting defects.
+If you have ever proposed to make the step from barista to coffee roaster, the first thing you should know is that you do not need large equipment: to learn to roast you start by learning to taste, to identify aromas, flavors, types of acidity and body, bean and roasting defects.
 Only in this way will you be able to evaluate the coffees that you roast, improve your roasting and try new ways and profiles until you find the formulas that you like the most, that adapt to you and your target public.

 Learning times are relative.
 To learn how to cup, you can sign up for our Coffee Academy course, where we will prepare you for the Q Grader certificate.
 If you start working in an established roastery, the protocols and identity will already be defined, and it will only take you a few weeks to replicate their roasts.
 On the other hand, to master roasting, if you want to create a coffee roastery from scratch, it will take you years in which you will have to look for the machine and the coffees that best suit your needs, get to know its operation in depth, create work protocols and, finally, find your personal brand in the roasting profile.
 In particular, you will spend a lot of effort in taming the machine used, which makes the way of roasting change ostensibly, since each one has its own way of distributing the heat in the bean, with different probes and in different positions that generate a different roasting profile in each one.